Milky Way in Cassiopeia and Cepheus

 SH2-171 ans SH2-170

 The constellations Cassiopeia and Cepheus are full of small emission nebulae.
-For many of them the ionization sources are known.
-This allows distance measurements using latest Gaia data and thus, provides an insight in the 3D structure of the Milky Way in that direction.
+For many of them, the ionization sources are known.
+This allows distance measurements using the latest Gaia data and thus, provides insight into the 3D structure of the Milky Way in that direction.

 The objects for which distances are known are divided into three groups.
 The following list contains a brief description and links to presentations for each group.